Installing on CircleCI

 In your CircleCI account, navigate to Self-Hosted Runners.

-CircleCI will provide unique tokens for these pools for Aspect-managed self-hosted runners to connect to CircleCI to accept work.
+CircleCI provides unique tokens for these pools for Aspect-managed self-hosted runners to connect to CircleCI to accept work.
 Write these down as you'll need them below.

 Generate a CircleCI personal access token